THUDM/CogDL/docs/source/tutorial/node_classification.rst

     experiment(
         model="prone",
         dataset="blogcatalog",
-        load_emb_path="./embedding/prone_blogcatalog.npy",
+        load_emb_path="./embeddings/prone_blog.npy",
         num_shuffle=5,
         training_percents=[0.1, 0.5, 0.9]
     )

-You can also use command line to achieve the same quickly
+You can also use command line to achieve the same results

 .. code-block:: bash